Q: Tell us an interesting fact about you.

 GC: When I have free time, I usually spend it with my family, which is the best way to distract from work.
 I also like to play tennis, snowboarding, and like every Italian, playing football!

 Q: What is one word that best describes you?

-Q: How did you become part of Hive Power?
+Q: How would you describe the company culture of Hive Power?

-Q: Do you have some books/blogs to recommend to our readers?
+Q: Do you have some books to recommend to readers?

 There you have it!
 Subscribe to our newsletter to catch more exclusive news and updates.